 Typical procurement or tender process

-In a project's life cycle, the implementing agency typically identifies the infrastructure project, which is then evaluated and approved by an approving body.28 The implementing agency then selects a private partner through competitive bidding.
-Criteria for awarding PPP projects to private sector include the technical, financial, legal, economic, environmental, and social viability of a project.
+In a project's life cycle, the IA typically identifies the infrastructure project, which is then evaluated and approved by an approving body.42 The IA then selects a private partner through competitive bidding.
+Criteria for awarding PPP projects to the private sector include the technical, financial, legal, economic, environmental and social viability of a project.

 In addition, the BOT Law allows unsolicited proposals (USPs) for projects excluded from the current administration's list of priority projects, provided the following conditions are met: